minokar/statcast/README.md

 1. Ensure you have a single LIFX multizone light, such as the [LIFX Z](https://amzn.to/3kPzPdB), enabled on your network.
 1. Clone this repository and place it into the Addons folder of either WoW retail or classic. **Note:** the directory name needs to be *statcast* in order for WoW to pick up the addon.
 1. Make sure you have Python 3 installed.
-1. Install the necessary Python dependencies: run `python3 -m pip install lifxlan`, `python3 -m pip install pyautogui`, and `python3 -m pip install Pillow`.
+1. Install the necessary Python dependencies: run `python3 -m pip install lifxlan`, `python3 -m pip install pyautogui`, and `python3 -m pip install mss`.
 Proper `setup.py` file hopefully coming soon.

 # Using StatCast